-- contact information (address, telephone, email and fax details etc.);
+- contact information (address, telephone and email etc.);

 - financial information (returns data, invoicing information, and notifications data etc.);

-- credentials (ID, logins, passwords (please note, passwords are stored in such a way that they cannot be recovered (or disclosed) by anyone, including the GFSC) etc.);
+- credentials; such as ID, logins, and passwords (please note, passwords are stored in such a way that they cannot be recovered (or disclosed) by anyone, including the GFSC);

 - identity (passports and identity cards etc.);